Azzeccagarbugli/Quintorium/Inglese/[INGLESE][AN AGE OF REVOLUTION] Sintesi - Francesco Coppola.md

 # An Age of Revolution

-Second half of 18th century to the decades of 19th century
+Second half of 18th century to the decades of 19th century.

 ## French Revolution